kcdchennai/kcdchennai/2023/CNES.md

 ## Assessment Criteria

 The CNES Panel assesses the information you provide and decides the amount of discount you are eligible to receive.
-The Panel specifically looks for the following information from applicants.
+The Panel specifically looks for your contributions in one or more categories mentioned below.

 - **Training courses:** If you've completed training courses on Kubernetes or Cloud Native technologies.
 You should submit course completion certificates of the courses you completed.
 - **Certification:** Holds one or more LF/CNCF certifications mentioned in the [LF Certification catalog](https://training.linuxfoundation.org/full-catalog/?_sft_product_type=certification)